 Notice that we do not have to explicitly request that the validity of other parts of the SwirlSet object are valid; this is done for us automatically.
 Objects are checked for validity when they are created, but not when modified.
 This is partly for efficiency reasons, and partly because object updates might transiently make them invalid.
 So a good programing practice is to ensure validity after modification, e.g.,

 '''

 myFancyFunction <- function(obj) {

-+ assayData(obj) <- fancyAssaydData # obj invalid...
++ assayData(obj) <- fancyAssaydData

-+ phenoData(obj) <- justAsFancyPhenoData # but now valid
++ phenoData(obj) <- justAsFancyPhenoData

 + validObject(obj)

 + obj

 + }

 '''

 Assigning fancyAssaydData might invalidate the object, but justAsFancyPhenoData restores validity.

 6 Versioned